2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/security/csp/background.md

 > But not the `Content-Security-Policy-Report-Only`.
 >
 > Many security experts regard the meta-tag as a security risk, so we highly recommended against doing this.
+>
+> In addition, you could end up with CSP in HTTP headers and meta-tags, which will confuse everybody.
+>
 > You will also need the `...-Report-Only` during setup, which cannot be done using the meta-tag.
 > So for simplicity all the documentations here assume HTTP-headers.